andrewmcodes/andrewm.codes/src/_posts/blog/automating-ruby-gem-releases-with-github-actions.md

 ## Creating a release

-I'm going to cheat and an empty commit for a feature:
+I'm going to cheat and add an empty commit for a feature:

 ```bash
 git commit --allow-empty -m "feat!: add a feature"